Substance Abuse Resources in Dover

 - Safe Harbor

 Al-Anon and Nar-Anon have one purpose: to help the loved ones of people who have substance use disorders.
 Al-Anon has no ties to any denomination, party or larger institutions.
 The groups receive no outside funding, but are self-supporting.
 You don’t have to pay any dues unless you can do so.
 At these meetings, you find others who have troubled loved ones in recovery, and you can learn how to manage the emotions you feel around your situation.
 The fellowship and events raise your spirits.

 Old Orchard Beach, ME 04064

 Treat your substance use disorder like the health issue that it is.
 The misuse of medications and alcohol can increase your health risks in many ways.
 Even if you’ve gone to a Dover drug rehab several times before, it’s okay to try again.
-People return to the hospital multiple times for all sorts of health issues, and substance misuse treatment is just as valid a therapy as treatment for COPD or a bad hip.
-Talk to the specialists at The Recovery Village to discover more options in New Hampshire and the United States to help you reach for your detox and rehab treatment goals.
+A number of treatment options exist, throughout Dover, New Hampshire and other areas of the country.

 - See All Cities in New Hampshire